ededej/BlueBankAppAndroid/README.md

 ![Command Line Image](https://github.com/ededej/BlueBankAppAndroid/blob/master/images/instructionsimg1.png) ![Phone App Image](github link of phone app login screen here)

 3. It should be working!
 You can now create accounts and login.
-User/transaction data is stored onto the device that is running the server.
+User/transaction data is stored onto the device that is running the server. **Note: You need to be in the same network in order to connect to the IP address**

 ## Team